 • Remember to measure right into the doorways of the room as the flooring may be laid there too.

 • Always measure your room in metres because flooring is usually sold in metres.

 • Remember to double check all of your calculations and use a calculator if necessary.

 • You must add 5% to your final area for wastage, otherwise you may not have enough flooring to finish your room.

-If you are unsure about your measurements or have any problems with working out the area of your room you can send us a drawing by email, fax or post, and we can work it out for you.
+If you have any problems with working out your area you can send us a drawing by email, fax or post, and we can work it out for you.

 post: Unit 5, Euston Street, Freemens Common, Leicester, LE2 7ST.